Purisima Creek Redwoods

-This very popular park stretches from Skyline Ridge towards the rolling grasslands outside Half Moon Bay.
-Although it's just across the ridge from the many preserves outside Woodside and Palo Alto, Purisima Creek's scenery is much better — the woods are a lot more attractive, the open hilltops have dramatic vistas of redwood-filled canyons below, and the park seems more wild and expansive.
+Although this very popular park is just across the street from the many preserves outside Woodside and Palo Alto, Purisima Creek feels completely different — the woods are lusher and a lot more attractive, the open hilltops have dramatic vistas of bald coastal hills and redwood-filled canyons below, and the park seems more wild and expansive.
 Being near the coast, the park's redwood canyons are refreshingly cool in the summer and make a great getaway from the Bay Area's heat.
-As you climb up toward the ridge, though, it starts to get hot.
+As you climb up toward the ridge, though, it can start to get hot.

 Despite its name, Purisima Creek Redwoods doesn't have any old-growth redwood groves; its two canyons are instead filled with dense stands of small to mid-sized second-growth redwoods.
 Especially on the Craig Britton Trail, however, the redwoods have regrown well and offer some surprisingly nice scenery.

 The park has an extensive system of well-maintained trails and fire roads.
 Mountain biking and horseback riding are allowed on most trails.
 Poison oak is found throughout the park and is especially common in the sunny coastal scrub along the upper Whittemore Gulch Trail.

 Click map to show all roads and trails

 Part of the Bay Area Trail Map: Skyline Ridge (Redwood Hikes Press, 2013)

 Click here to see the trailhead location in Google Maps or in Google Street View.